J-sephB-lt-n/joes_giant_toolbox/README.md

 A large collection of general python functions and classes that I use in my daily work

+!!
+THE STRUCTURE OF THIS PROJECT IS GOING THROUGH A REFACTORING IN PREPARATION FOR RELEASE ON PYPI !!

 ```
                                                      .-.
                                                     /   \